Neuroscience

 Enrolment controls exist for all PSY/NRO C- and D-level courses, and some B-level courses.
 Eligibility is based on current program enrolment.
 Refer to the timetable for this information.

-Prerequisites: Students are responsible for ensuring that they have successfully completed the prerequisites for all PSY/NRO courses they register in.
+Prerequisites: Students are responsible for ensuring that they have successfully completed the prerequisites for all PSY/NRO courses they register for.
 Students who register for courses for which they have not completed the prerequisites will be removed.
-Please consult with the Undergraduate Program Administrator if you have Standing Deferred (SDF) in a prerequisite course.
+Please consult with the Undergraduate Program Administrator immediately if you have petitioned for an exam deferral or have a Standing Deferred (SDF) status in a prerequisite course.

 Students are strongly encouraged to complete all Neuroscience program requirements at UTSC.
 In only a very few instances, courses from the other campuses may be used to satisfy program requirements.
 Please direct any questions about taking program requirements at the other UofT campuses to the Undergraduate Program Administrator in the Department of Psychology prior to enrolment.